Packerville Bridge: Description and history

-The bridge was built in 1886, after a major flood washed away most of the town's bridges.
+The bridge was built in 1886 after a major flood washed away most of the town's bridges.
 It was built out of stone because locations below mill dams were considered at greater risk of flooding owing to dam breaches, and stone bridges were thought to be better able to withstand that type of event.
 The stone was quarried near Westerly, Rhode Island.
-The principal alteration to this structure is the changing of the guard rails from stone to metal in the 20th century.
+The principal alteration to this structure was changing the guard rails from stone to metal in the 20th century.